What is my background?

 What has shaped me?

-Then the work with traumatized people (Kovler Center), at Amnesty International (Chicago) or mentally ill people (L’Arche by Jean Vannier).
+Working with traumatized people (Kovler Center), at Amnesty International (Chicago) or mentally ill people (L’Arche by Jean Vannier).

 What approach am I taking?